markjeschke/AudioKit-Amplitude-Tracker/README.md

 ## Installation

 This app was created using Swift 4 and Xcode 9.
 It utilizes the [AudioKit](https://github.com/AudioKit/AudioKit) open-source library for its audio processing.
-In order to import the AudioKit framework via [CocoaPods](https://cocoapods.org/)
+In order to import the AudioKit framework via [CocoaPods](https://cocoapods.org/):

 1. Run `pod update` in the command line.
-2. Launch the `AmplitudeTracker.xcworkspace`–not the `AmplitudeTracker.xcodeproj`
+2. Launch the `AmplitudeTracker.xcworkspace` – _not_ the `AmplitudeTracker.xcodeproj`